-40 daily brain training activities have been scientifically proven to strengthen the brain in various ways.
-These daily brain training exercises make you smarter, happier, and more likely to succeed.
+There are forty daily brain training activities that have been scientifically proven to strengthen the brain.
+These daily brain training exercises make you smarter, happier, and more likely to succeed in life.

-In this list of daily brain training activities, we’ve included exercises in many different areas, including:
+In this list of daily brain training activities, I’ve included:

 - physical exercise

 - spiritual techniques.

 You do not have to use all these techniques.
 However, I do recommend that you incorporate at least a few methods from each list.
 And you might also like to choose some healthy hobbies.

 - In this section, a combination of ways to reduce cognitive impairment.

 Computers are making everything easy, but they’re not necessarily the best thing for your intelligence.
 Use your head instead of a calculator and use your knowledge rather than a search engine.